MonsterTrex/ReCraft/Readme.txt

 Golden Sweet Berries - Provides low hunger replenishment, low saturation and speed.

 World Generation:
-Steel - Added steel netherrack generation to the Nether dimension - fairly rare, but you will spot it here and there in small veins.
+Steel - Added steel netherrack generation to the Nether dimension - rare but more abundant near the low y-levels, but you will spot it here and there in small veins.
 They behave like Gold netherrack blocks, providing some exp and nuggets dropped with regular tools/fortune enchantments.